Beldumite/Pokedex-1.0/README.md

-# Pokedex-V1
+# Pokedex-1.0
-My try to make a pokemon pokedex
+My try to make a pokemon pokedex (On development)